hilty-ux/fkS124/README.md

-# fkS124
+# Algorithms

-My own github.
-Here I post all my algorithms, and game projects I made in python.
+Here I post all my algorithms, from basic mathematical problems to hard cryptographical problems, you'll find many problems and I'll try to extend the list every week !